python/cpython/Doc/reference/expressions.rst

    pair: name; mangling
    pair: private; names

+.. rubric:: Private name mangling

-**Private name mangling:** When an identifier that textually occurs in a class definition begins with two or more underscore characters and does not end in two or more underscores, it is considered a :dfn:`private name` of that class.
+When an identifier that textually occurs in a class definition begins with two or more underscore characters and does not end in two or more underscores, it is considered a :dfn:`private name` of that class.

+More precisely, private names are transformed to a longer form before code is generated for them.
+The transformation rule is defined as follows:

+- If the class name consists only of underscores, no transformation is done, e.g., the identifier ``__spam`` occurring in a class named ``_`` or ``__`` is left as is.

-Private names are transformed to a longer form before code is generated for them.
-The transformation inserts the class name, with leading underscores removed and a single underscore inserted, in front of the name.
-For example, the identifier ``__spam`` occurring in a class named ``Ham`` will be transformed to ``_Ham__spam``.
-This transformation is independent of the syntactical context in which the identifier is used.
-If the transformed name is extremely long (longer than 255 characters), implementation defined truncation may happen.
+- Otherwise, the transformation inserts the class name, with leading underscores removed and a single underscore inserted, in front of the identifier, e.g., the identifier ``__spam`` occurring in a class named ``Ham``, ``_Ham`` or ``__Ham`` is transformed to ``_Ham__spam``.

-If the class name consists only of underscores, no transformation is done.
+The transformation is independent of the syntactical context in which the identifier is used.
+Nonetheless, if the transformed name is extremely long (longer than 255 characters), implementation-defined truncation may happen.

 .. _atom-literals: